igvteam/igv-webapp/README.md

     * https://www.googleapis.com/auth/devstorage.read_only  - _if accessing protected Google Cloud Storage files_
     * https://www.googleapis.com/auth/drive.readonly - _if accessing files stored on Google Drive_

 * **Enabling shortening of shared URLs.** The property `urlShortener` (_optional_) is an object or function defining a URL shortener to shorten links created by the **Share** button.
-The value of this property can be replaced with a function, taking a single argument (the long URL) and returning the shortened URL, or an Object.
+The [tinyURL](https://tinyurl.com/app/) service can be configured by entering an api token in the field of the default configuration.
+Other providers can be supported by setting the ```urlShortener``` property to an async function taking a single argument (the long URL) and returning the shortened URL.

 ### Where to find the configuration files